vojay-dev/pypong/LEARNING.md

 The resulting AI (`computer_sklearn.py`) is acting similar to the hardcoded behavior in `computer.py`.

+## 6. More theory and data visualization

+work in progress...

 ## 5. Fin

 Using machine learning in this case does not really make sense but it is a good and simple example to understand the basics and how to implement a simple model.